andrewheberle/serverless-ssh-ca/README.md

 # Attributions

-The icons used by the client are made by Pixel perfect from [www.flaticon.com](https://www.flaticon.com).
+The icons used by the client are made by Freepik from [www.flaticon.com](https://www.flaticon.com).